 - 2. Priority Category II: Second priority will be given to consumers with significant disabilities.
-A consumer has a significant disability if a mental or physical impairment exists that seriously limits one or more functional capacities in terms of an employment outcome and whose vocational rehabilitation requires multiple services over an extended period of time. - 3.
-Priority Category III: Third priority will be given to other eligible consumers who have a disability that seriously limits one functional capacity in terms of an employment outcome and requires two or more services over an extended period of time. - C. ORS will implement the option of serving individuals with a disability who otherwise would not meet the OOS priority category for services, who are currently employed and at risk of job loss due their disability, and who could benefit from VR services to maintain employment.
-If any Priority Categories are closed, ORS will be unable to do so. - D. If any Priority Categories are closed, ORS will take individuals off the Category I Wait List first, then Category II, and finally Category III, as funds are available for services.
-This process will be based on Priority Category and by date of applications. - E. When applicable, ORS will maintain a page on their website (www.ors.ri.gov) with updated data and information on OOS and Wait List.
+A consumer has a significant disability if a mental or physical impairment exists that seriously limits two or three functional capacities in terms of an employment outcome and whose vocational rehabilitation requires multiple services over an extended period of time. - 3.
+Priority Category III: Third priority will be given to other eligible consumers who have a disability that seriously limits one functional capacity in terms of an employment outcome and requires two or more services over an extended period of time. - C. ORS will not continue to implement the option of serving individuals with a disability who otherwise would not meet the OOS priority category for services, who are currently employed and at risk of job loss due their disability, and who could benefit from VR services to maintain employment, when all Priority Categories are closed. - D. ORS will take individuals off the Category I Wait List as funds are available for services by date of application when all Priority Categories are closed. - E. ORS will maintain a page on their website (www.ors.ri.gov) with updated data and information on OOS and Wait List.